SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 The action bar provides the **Import** button, which imports offloading configurations from a file with previously exported configurations.

 Click **Import** to open the import dialog.
 Either drop the file in the import canvas or click into the canvas to browse your computer to select the import file.
 Once the file is selected, a table with all configurations in the file is shown.
 For each entry, the table lists the task name, the description, and the internal ID of the original configuration.
-The *IMPORT* checkbox defines whether the configuration is imported or not.
+The **IMPORT** checkbox defines whether the configuration is imported or not.
 Duplicate entries cannot be imported and therefore the checkbox is not shown.
-An entry to import is a duplicate if an already existing configuration has the same target table or the same internal id.
+An entry to import is a duplicate if an already existing configuration has the same target table or the same internal ID.

-To import the selected configurations, click the **Import** button.
+To import the selected configurations, click **Import**.
 Click **Cancel** to cancel the import process.

 To change the import file, click the delete icon next to the file name and select a new file to import the configurations from.